-A New Replica Armoured Train
+A New Replica Armoured Wagon

 The armoured train is a fact of RHDR history, surrounded by legend.
 A wooden mock-up replica was made in the 1990’s and used for special event days.
 It has always attracted a lot of interest, even on static display.